run-until-caught/run-until-caught/README.md

 ### Hi there 👋
-- I’m currently working on a new software development methodology, <b> Run-Until-Caught Development</b>
+- I’m working on a new software development methodology, <b> Run-Until-Caught Development</b>
-- It's toally a :black_joker: and also not entirely.
-- Run-Until-Caught-Development is all about moving ⚡ in large 🏛️🏛️🏛️🏛️🏛️🏛️ organizations where projects typicaly move 🐌
+- Don't worry, it's mostly a 🤡 , sorta? maybe?
 - and I'm definitely not :raccoon: :raccoon: :raccoon: in a :coat: at a conference with lots of :cheese: